 In this Article

-There are several described techniques for volar finger, hand and wrist incisions.
+There are several described techniques for volar finger, hand and wrist incisions for different zones of the hand.
 The table below compares the two most commonly used in practice, Bruner and Mid-lateral.

 |Location||Volar flexion crease||Dorsal to flexion crease|